-Zoning protocols for mixed-use developments include traditional subdivisions, urban or downtown CBDs (central business districts), PUDs or Planned Unit Developments, or other special designation.
+Zoning protocols for mixed-use areas include traditional subdivisions, urban or downtown CBDs (central business districts), PUDs or Planned UnitDevelopments, or other special designation.

-A mixed-use project considers many factors, including transportation, employment, residential and environmental to create a more holistic space for living, working and playing.
+A successful mixed-use project considers many factors, including transportation, employment, residential and environmental to create a more holistic space for living, working and playing.
 In other words, according to the American Planning Association, a mixed-use development should provide communities, cities and towns with: